earojas4/6399-Project/README.md

 ## Navigation
 ### Datasets
-Data preperation and import code for each dataset
+Data preparation and import code for each dataset

 ### Training
 Includes the training and validation loops used for all separate POV models and the full dataset trained models.